CR0NYM3X/POSTGRESQL/usuarios, accesos y permisos.md

           ON a.grantor = r.usesysid
       -- WHERE e.usename = 'jose_test';

+# Permisos de base de datos
+select datname,aclexplode(datacl) as a  from pg_database ;

 # permisos usage
  SELECT * FROM information_schema.usage_privileges where grantee = 'user_test'